 The UN in Tajikistan

 Tajikistan joined the United Nations on 2 March 1992 as a new independent state.
 The UN supports Tajikistan to achieve its national priorities.
 In the immediate years after becoming a UN Member State these priorities were largely related to conflict resolution, mediation, reconciliation and reconstruction.
 Today, these priorities are focused on sustainable development, peace and security and human rights.
 The Resident Coordinator leads the UN Country Team (UNCT) and ensures the support of the UN is fully aligned to the Sustainable Development Goals (SDG) as well as to the National Development Strategy 2016-2030.
-The current UN development assistance framework as agreed with the Government consists of six key priorities:
+The current UN Sustainable Developmnent Cooperation Framework (UN SDCF) 2023-2026 as agreed with the Government consists of four key outcomes within the selected priority areas:

 Caption: Asal Sodiqova and Durdona Tuvalova, both 6, pictured during a colouring session at Early Childhood Development (ECD) class, in School 57, Bobojon Ghafurov, Tajikistan.